Tagged: books

 That’s where Little Beaver came back into the picture.

 He’d gone quiet after the Floodworks—real quiet.
-I’m talking monk-quiet.
-Word was he’d shaved his head and taken vows with a mendicant contemplative order that wandered the old trade roads.
+I’m talking monk-like.
+Word was he’d shaved his head and taken vows with a mendicant order that wandered the old trade roads.
 Friars of the Open Hand.
 They begged for food, built shelters where storms forgot themselves, and spoke in equations that sounded like prayers.

 I found him three nights later in a cloister built from shipping pallets and candle smoke.
 He was wearing sackcloth and a grin.

 “Ma Beaver knows?”
 I asked.
+He nodded.
+“She knows.”

 The friars were neutral on paper.
 That made them invisible.
 The Royal Basmati Rice Syndicate funded their kitchens, their roads, their quiet.
 Rice moved through them like confession—no questions, no records.
 The Empire thought it was charity.
 Capybara knew better.